• Skip to main content

 Instructions

-• In a medium bowl, combine flour, sugar, baking powder, baking soda, and kosher salt.
+• In a medium bowl, whisk together the flour, sugar, baking powder, baking soda, and salt.
 Set aside.

 1 ½ cups (180 grams) all-purpose flour, 2 tablespoons (25 grams) granulated sugar, 2 teaspoons baking powder, 1 teaspoon baking soda, 1 teaspoon (3 grams) Diamond Crystal Kosher Salt

-• In a large mixing bowl, whisk eggs until broken up.
-Add sourdough discard, buttermilk, melted butter, and vanilla extract.
-Whisk until well combined.
+• In a large bowl, whisk the eggs until smooth.
+Add the buttermilk, sourdough discard, melted butter, and vanilla.
+Whisk until fully combined.

 • Add the dry ingredients to the wet ingredients.
-Gently fold until just combined.
-Be careful not to over-mix; the batter should be bubbly and fluffy.
+Gently fold the batter together using a rubber spatula until just combined.
+It’s okay if a few small lumps remain—don’t overmix.
+The batter should look thick and a little bubbly.

-• Preheat a skillet or griddle over medium heat.
-Once hot, add a small amount of butter to grease the surface and reduce the heat to medium-low.
+• Heat a skillet or griddle over medium heat.
+Once hot, reduce the heat to medium-low and add a small pat of butter to grease the surface.
+Adjust the heat as needed to keep the pancakes from burning and ensure they cook through evenly.

-• Pour ⅓ cup of batter onto the preheated skillet.
-Cook for 2-3 minutes on the first side or until the surface begins to bubble.
-Flip and cook for an additional 1-2 minutes or until golden brown.
+• Scoop about ⅓ cup of batter per pancake onto the skillet.
+Cook for 2–3 minutes, or until you see bubbles forming on the surface and the edges look set.
+Flip and cook another 1–2 minutes, until golden brown and cooked through.

-• Transfer pancakes to a plate.
-Serve with your choice of toppings like butter, maple syrup, whipped cream, or berries.
-Enjoy!
+• Transfer pancakes to a plate and serve warm with your favorite toppings—like butter, maple syrup, whipped cream, or fresh berries.

 To Make Waffles: